lightiv/ansible/README.md

 sudo apt install ansible
 ```

-Edit the inventory files to the IP address for the server(s) that your will me managing with Ansible
+Edit the inventory file to the IP address for the server(s) that your will me managing with Ansible

 Edit the ansible.cfg to point to your SSH private key:
 ```